 One implication of this newfound strength is the growing war for Mandarin-speaking tech talent.
+Baidu recently launched its first recruiting efforts at top American universities, including Stanford University and the Massachusetts Institute of Technology, and built an AI laboratory in Silicon Valley.
+Didi Chuxing (the Chinese ride-sharing unicorn that defeated Uber in China) also has an AI lab in Silicon Valley, while Tencent has established one in Seattle.
 At Egon Zehnder, we have learned in much of our work with many of the leading Chinese tech giants and startup unicorns what type of talent is likely to thrive in China, which prioritizes the more nuanced “soft” skills of adaptability, flexibility, and potential rather than simply the “hard” skills of language fluency and past work experiences.

 Silicon Valley could benefit from learning more about the companies and innovations coming out of China.
 It’s been just three years since China shifted from copycat to innovation leader.
 Just imagine what the next three will bring.